mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 Currency conversion is a process that takes place between two FSPs: the requesting FSP and the FXP.
 Although the success or failure of a currency conversion may depend on the outcome of a related payment, the conversion itself is a transaction between the two FSPs.
 The FSP is asking the FXP to provide cover for the payment it intends to make.
 The conversion does not, therefore, require KYC information to support it.

-Either the payer FSP or the payee FSP may request currency conversion.
-If the payer FSP requests conversion, then the transfer itself will be denominated in the target currency and the payee FSP need know nothing about the fact that the conversion was performed: as far as it is concerned, the transfer is in the currency they expect.
-Conversely, if the payee FSP is undertaking the conversion, then the transfer will be denominated in the source currency.
+Either the Payer FSP or the Payee FSP may request currency conversion.
+If the Payer FSP requests conversion, then the transfer itself will be denominated in the target currency and the Payee FSP need know nothing about the fact that the conversion was performed: as far as it is concerned, the transfer is in the currency they expect.
+Conversely, if the Payee FSP is undertaking the conversion, then the transfer will be denominated in the source currency.

 ###### Figure FX1